 - Use of the public library is recommended, as age appropriate.

 - Exceptions will be made for specific class assignments that require resources only available at Mansfield Library and that meet the General Guidelines.

 Teachers and Other Groups

 - Resource-related workshops will be provided according to the General Guidelines.

-Additional services available before or after instruction sessions at the Library include electronic information resources, research assistance, online research guides, computer workstations, and a full-service The Paw Print.
+Additional services are available before or after instruction sessions.
+They include access to electronic information resources, research assistance, online research guides, computer workstations and print, scan and copy services from Paw Print.